 Excess & Reimbursement Level

-Choosing a higher excess or lower reimbursement percentage (e.g. 70% instead of 80%) reduces your premium.
-For Ragdolls, weigh this against the likelihood of claims for conditions like HCM and bladder stones.
+Opting for a higher excess or lower benefit percentage (e.g. 65% instead of 80%) reduces your premium.
+For Ragdolls, weigh this against the likelihood of claims for conditions such as HCM and bladder stones.
+The GapOnly system at participating vets can also simplify claims.

 📈